CiscoDevNet/cjaas-widgets/CustomerJourney/README-VERSION-9.0.0.md

 # JDS Customer Journey Widget

 This widget uses the JDS (Journey Data Services) APIs to display an individual customer's journey as a history of events.
 It first retrieves the complete event history from the tape endpoint and compiles toggles for all event channelTypes, and then subscribes to a live stream of new events so they appear in real time.
 This code can be used as is, or be starter code for your own Custom Widget.
-It also embodies Identity Alias management and Profile view with a tempate named 'journey-default-template'
+It also embodies Identity Alias management and Profile view with a template named 'journey-default-template'

 ### Latest Version
 ```